 Copyright.
 If the manuscript includes material formerly published elsewhere, written permission must be obtained from the author or source and submitted with the manuscript.
-Such permission from 'Kort- og Matrikelstryelsen' (The National Survey and Cadastre Denmark) will, however, be arranged directly by the editors.
+Such permission from 'Kort- og Matrikelstyrelsen' (The National Survey and Cadastre Denmark) will, however, be arranged directly by the editors.

 Proof.
 A first proof (page proof) will be sent to the contributor, who should in particular take care of numbers, tables, and mathematical expressions.
-Moreover, it is the responsibility of the contributors that calculations, references, names of places and of people as well biological terms etc. are correct; generally the contributors should be extremely careful with this matter.
+Moreover, it is the responsibility of the contributors that calculations, references, names of places and of people as well biological terms, etc. are correct; generally the contributors should be extremely careful with this matter.
 In case of several authors it should be made clear to whom the proof is to be sent.
-The proof must be returned within 10 days.
 The editors may make minor changes in the text; larger ones (for example proposed by the referees) are made in cooperation with the contributor.